mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 ## Documentation is the single source of truth (SSOT)

-### Why a single source of truth

-The documentation of GitLab products and features is the SSOT for all information related to implementation, usage, and troubleshooting.
+The GitLab documentation is the SSOT for all information related to GitLab implementation, usage, and troubleshooting.
 It evolves continuously, in keeping with new products and features, and with improvements for clarity, accuracy, and completeness.